 The expectations set must be realistic and goals achievable.
 Failing to do so is one of those ERP implementation mistakes that would only give you sub-optimal results and cause disappointment.

-7. Setting resources and finances
+7. Setting Resources and Finances:

 Like we have mentioned several times, implementing ERP is an exhaustive process.
 A huge amount of money, time and manpower are involved in it.
-This can often lead to grave problems like lack of resources and funds.
+This can often lead to grave problems like a lack of resources and funds.

 For instance, realizing that you do not have enough qualified IT employees once the implementation process has begun can bring the entire process to a halt, causing you severe delay.

-Similarly, lack of finances can also halt the implementation.
+Similarly, a lack of finances can also halt the implementation.
 It must be ensured that you have enough time, money and resources before you start implementing the ERP systems.

 Implementing ERP systems is one of the most complex projects you could undertake for your company.
-Problems and roadblocks will be a part of it, as any other project.
+Problems and roadblocks will be a part of it, like any other project.
 However, knowing about the common problems faced by most will give you a fighting chance to prepare against those pitfalls and avoid them.